 Here are some of the best tried-and-true memory techniques that can immediately help you remember better.

-Write it down.
-The act of writing something requires concentration and will further help you remember.
+The act of writing something requires concentration and will help you remember.

 Writing helps you remember better than typing the same information into your electronic device.

-Turns out that, at least where you memory is concerned, “the pen is mightier than the keyboard.”
-(45)
+Turns out that, at least where your memory is concerned, “the pen is mightier than the keyboard.”
+(41)

 Don’t give it the choice to filter out information that you want to remember.